Joined faculty in 1988

 A native of metropolitan Atlanta, Dean Strickland received his undergraduate degree, summa cum laude, from Presbyterian College and his law degree from Vanderbilt University Law School.
 While at Vanderbilt, he served as articles editor and executive editor of the Vanderbilt Law Review.

-Following law school, Dean Strickland served for two years as judicial law clerk for the Honorable Virgil Pittman, United States District Judge for the Southern District of Alabama.
-He then practiced law in the Charlotte, North Carolina law firm of Parker, Poe, Adams & Bernstein, where he specialized in business and commercial litigation.
+Following law school, Dean Corky Strickland served for two years as judicial law clerk for the Honorable Virgil Pittman, United States District Judge for the Southern District of Alabama.
+He then practiced law in the Charlotte, North Carolina law firm of Parker Poe Adams & Bernstein, where he specialized in business and commercial litigation.
 He was admitted to practice law in Georgia and North Carolina.

 Degrees and Certifications